thenvoi/phoenix-channels-python-client-alpha/README.md

 ---

+## Security Considerations

+**API Key in URL**: This client passes the API key as a URL query parameter when connecting to the WebSocket (e.g., `wss://server.com/socket?api_key=xxx`).
+While the connection uses WSS (encrypted in transit), the API key may be logged by:

+- Server access logs
+- Reverse proxies and load balancers
+- Network monitoring tools

+**Recommendations:**
+- Ensure your infrastructure does not log full URLs in production
+- Use short-lived, rotatable tokens rather than long-lived API keys
+- Consider this limitation when evaluating this client for sensitive environments

+**Note:** The official Phoenix JS client (v1.8+) supports header-based authentication via the `authToken` option, which avoids URL logging.
+This Python client currently uses the older `params` style for broad compatibility.

+---

 **Need help?** Open an issue on GitHub or check the [Phoenix Channels documentation](https://hexdocs.pm/phoenix/channels.html) for more information about the Phoenix Channels protocol.